nanograv/PINT/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up PINT for local development.

-1. Fork_ the ``pint`` repo on GitHub.
+1. Fork_ the `PINT` repo on GitHub.
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/pint.git

-3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::
+3. Install your local copy into a `conda`_ environment.
+Assuming you have `conda` installed, this is how you set up your fork for local development::

-    $ mkvirtualenv pint
+    $ conda create -n pint-devel python=3.10
+    $ conda activate pint-devel
     $ cd PINT/
     $ pip install -r requirements_dev.txt
-    $ pip install -r requirements.txt
     $ pip install -e .
+    $ pre-commit install

+   The last command installs pre-commit hooks which will squawk at you while trying to commit changes that don't adhere to our code formatting standards.

 4. Create a branch for local development::